Log-majorization of the moduli of the eigenvalues of a matrix polynomial by tropical roots: Tropical polynomials and numerical Newton polygons

-The following result was established in~\cite{abg04b}, it relies on standard Legendre-Fenchel duality argument.
+The following result relies on standard Legendre-Fenchel duality.
+A proof can be found in \cite[Proposition 2.10]{abg04b} (for min-plus polynomials instead of max-plus polynomials).

-\begin{proposition}[{\cite[Proposition 2.10]{abg04b}}] There is a bijection between the set of finite tropical roots of $f$ and the set of segments of the Newton polygon $\Delta(f)$: the tropical root corresponding to a segment is the opposite of its slope, and the multiplicity of this root is the length of this segment (measured by the difference of the absciss\ae\ of its endpoints). \end{proposition} (Actually, min-plus polynomials are considered in~\cite{abg04b}, but the max-plus case reduces to the min-plus case by an obvious change of variable.)
+\begin{proposition} There is a bijection between the set of finite tropical roots of $f$ and the set of segments of the Newton polygon $\Delta(f)$: the tropical root corresponding to a segment is the opposite of its slope, and the multiplicity of this root is the length of this segment (measured by the difference of the absciss\ae\ of its endpoints). \end{proposition}

-The Graham scan algorithm~\cite{Graham72} allows one to compute the convex hull of a finite set of points by making $O(n)$ arithmetical operations and comparisons, provided that the given set of points is already arranged by increasing absciss\ae, which is the case in the present setting.
-It follows that the tropical roots, counted with multiplicities, can be computed in linear time (see also~\cite[Proposition 1]{posta09}).
-In particular, the maximal tropical root is given by
+\begin{remark} \rm The Graham scan algorithm~\cite{Graham72} allows one to compute the convex hull of a finite set of points by making $O(n)$ arithmetical operations and comparisons, provided that the given set of points is already arranged by increasing absciss\ae, which is the case in the present setting.
+It follows that the tropical roots, counted with multiplicities, can be computed in linear time (see also~\cite[Proposition 1]{posta09}). \end{remark}